jtlapenna/multi-agent-content-system/hybrid-project/comprehensive_implementation_plan.md

   - Test instructions against actual utility capabilities
   - Identify gaps between instructions and available utilities
   - Verify workflow steps, tools, dependencies, and success criteria
+  - **Explicitly: The user and assistant will go through each agent's instructions one by one, collaborating to ensure each is correct, up to date, and complete before integration.
+Instructions will be refined as needed.**

 - **Refine Agent Instructions**
   - Update instructions based on audit findings